justisGipson/google_cert/troubleshooting_and_debugging/week_three/README.md

 Linux distributions like Debian or Ubuntu ships separate packages with the debugging symbols for all the packages in the distribution.
 Microsoft compilers can also generate debugging symbols in a separate PDB file.

+One of the trickiest things about invalid memory is that we're usually dealing with **Undefined behavior **. **Undefined behavior** is when the code is doing something that isn't valid in the programming language.
+The actual outcome will depend on the compiler used, how the operating system assigns memory to processes, and even the version of the libraries in use

-**Valgrind** can help when trying to understand problems related to handling invalid memory.
-Valgrind is a very powerful tool that can tell us if the code is doing any invalid operations no matter if it crashes are not.
+**Valgrind** can help when trying to understand problems related to handling invalid memory. **Valgrind** is a very powerful tool that can tell us if the code is doing any invalid operations no matter if it crashes are not.
 Valgrind lets us know if the code is accessing variables before initializing them.

-Valgrind is available on Linux and Mac OS, and Dr. Memory is a similar tool that can be used on both Windows and Linux.
+**Valgrind** is available on Linux and Mac OS, and Dr. Memory is a similar tool that can be used on both Windows and Linux.

 ---